DBMS Features for High Performance Computing

 Run-length encoding (RLE) compression can be applied to columnar data (i.e. fields defined as the ‘sequence’ data type).
 In McObject’s tests, activating this feature reduced tick data to one-quarter of its pre-compression size, and increased speed in reading the database by 21%. (eXtremeDB for HPC also includes a feature for compressing non-columnar data.)

-eXtremeDB for HPC delivers on-chip analytics, for breakthrough efficiency working with market data.
-On-chip analytics is implemented in software, and therefore should not be confused with the practice of optimizing analytics using FPGAs.
+eXtremeDB for HPC delivers in-database analytics, for breakthrough efficiency working with market data.
+In-database analytics are implemented in software, and therefore should not be confused with the practice of optimizing analytics using FPGAs.

-On-chip analytics also differs substantially different from in-memory computing.
-While in-memory computing uses main memory as DBMS storage, to eliminate various kinds of latency, on-chip analytics optimizes data flows to and from the CPU and maximizes the amount of relevant data held in CPU cache, to reduce latency-inducing transfers between CPU cache and main memory.
+In-database analytics also differ substantially different from in-memory computing.
+While in-memory computing uses main memory as DBMS storage, to eliminate various kinds of latency, in-database analytics optimize data flows to and from the CPU and maximizes the amount of relevant data held in CPU cache, to reduce latency-inducing transfers between CPU cache and main memory.

-In eXtremeDB for HPC, on-chip analytics can be used independent of the product’s in-memory database system (IMDS) capability.
+In eXtremeDB for HPC, in-database analytics can be used independent of the product’s in-memory database system (IMDS) capability.

-On-chip analytics in eXtremeDB for HPC has three components:
+In-database analytics with eXtremeDB for HPC has three components: